claes/hemlis/README.md

     nix build ".#nixosConfigurations.hostname.config.system.build.toplevel" --out-link "$result_link"
     system_path=$(readlink -f "$result_link")
     (set -e; pass nixos-secrets && echo "source $($system_path//sw/bin/hemlis-install)") | sudo bash -s

+### Is hemlis secure?

+Hemlis is at its core just a way to copy data to files in locations as specified with Nix.
+It does not apply any encryption itself.
+Since it is not a complete solution, it can be used in secure or insecure ways.

+Used well, it can definitely be secure

+Make sure you encrypt the secrets in their master location, don't use environment variables to propagate them between proceses, use pipes and not files for inter-process communication.
+This way I belive it can be as secure as the alternatives.